Dr Min Yan

 Student drop-in and feedback hours

-Dr Min Yan is a Lecturer in Business Law.
+Dr Min Yan is a Lecturer (Assistant Professor) in Business Law.
 He joins Queen Mary from King’s College London, where he obtained a PhD in Law.
-He also holds a LLM with distinction from Durham University.
-Min specialises in corporate law and corporate governance, and his recent research focuses on corporate objective including managerial unaccountability, agency cost, shareholders’ short-term interests and stakeholder theory among others.
-Before entering academia, Min practiced law and worked as a legal consultant for commercial companies in China.
+He also holds a LLM with distinction from Durham University and a fellowship of the UK Higher Education Academy.
+Min specialises in corporate law and corporate governance, and his recent research focuses on comparative corporate governance and corporate responsibility among others.
+Before entering academia, Min practiced law and worked as a legal consultant for commercial companies.

 Dr Min Yan’s research interests are in general in the fields of corporate law, corporate governance, and comparative business law studies.
-His recent publications focus on corporate objective and endeavour to overcome narrower shareholder wealth maximisation from a legal and economic aspect.
+His recent publications focus on comparative corporate governance and corporate social responsibility from a legal and economic aspect.

 Some of his current research projects include:

-- M Yan, Beyond Shareholder Wealth Maximisation: Towards A More Suitable Corporate Objective for Chinese Companies (Routledge, London 2018)
+- M Yan, Beyond Shareholder Wealth Maximisation: Towards A More Suitable Corporate Objective for Chinese Companies (Routledge, London) pp. 232

 - M Yan, ‘The Corporate Objective Revisited: Part I’ (2017) 38(1) Business Law Review 14-20.